Stackin’ raises $12.6M Series B to help millennials navigate the crowded fintech space – TechCrunch

 Fintech’s funding boom for the past decade has led to a flurry of new consumer startups tackling a wide range of money-related issues, from saving apps to investing platforms.

-Should you download Robinhood, Stash, Public, Acorns, or Truebill?
+Should you download Robinhood, Stash, Public, Acorns or Truebill?
 The fintech craze creates confusion for consumers when it comes to figuring out which startup is the best to handle your money.

 That clutter has created room for Venice-based Stackin’, a curated marketplace for fintech apps that today raised $12.6 million in a Series B funding round led by Octopus Ventures.
 According to CEO Scott Grimes, Stackin’ “wants to be the simplest entry point into finance” for millennials.
 Today’s raise brings the company’s total known funding to $19.6 million.
-Other investors in the company include Experian Ventures, Cherry Tree Investments, Dig Ventures, Mucker Capital, Unlock Venture Partners, TechStars and Wavemaker Partners.
+Other investors in the company include Experian Ventures, Cherry Tree Investments, Dig Ventures, Mucker Capital, Unlock Venture Partners, Techstars and Wavemaker Partners.

 How it works

-Stackin’ uses text messaging to give money tips to young consumers, which it meets by advertising on platforms like TikTok, Snapchat, and Instagram.
-Think of Stackin’ as a more friendly and less nerdy “robo-advisor” that sends you advice on how to save, and from time to time, recommends you an app that you might enjoy in the fintech space.
+Stackin’ uses text messaging to give money tips to young consumers, which it meets by advertising on platforms like TikTok, Snapchat and Instagram.
+Think of Stackin’ as a more friendly and less nerdy “robo-advisor” that sends you advice on how to save, and from time to time, recommends an app that you might enjoy in the fintech space.

 “Sometimes you’ll get some education, sometimes we’ll send you something funny via text,” said Grimes.
 “So the text messages themselves are not always built for response.
 They’re built to keep you engaged.
 They’re built to teach you something.”
 Tips look like how to manage a stimulus check, or how to save $500 on your couch.